neuresthetics/neuresthetics/README.md

 This is the bridge between **mechanical iteration** (Collider) and **formal reasoning** (Spinoza Lab).

----

-If you want, I can help you weave this into the full README so the lineage reads like one continuous, intentional arc.

 ## **🔬📐 5.
 Spinoza Lab — First Formal Operator**
 **Repo:** [`https://github.com/neuresthetics/spinoza_lab`](https://github.com/neuresthetics/spinoza_lab)